microsoft/onnxruntime/docs/WinML_principles.md

   The Windows ML source code is packaged and distributed with each new release of Windows.
 To provide consumers with high-quality products, Microsoft is responsible for distributing Windows ML and related binaries as part of Windows or standalone distributable packages.

-## Keeping the bar high
+## Open for Community Contributions

-We support community contribution to Windows ML based on our principles to enhance user experience on Windows.
-While we encourage everyone to contribute to Windows ML, the Windows ML team will keep the bar for the acceptance high.
-Help us to do so by following the recommendations below.
+We encourage community contributions to Windows ML to enhance users’ experience on Windows.
+We use the principles above to guide how we look at and evaluate all contributions.
-  * The feature request is aligned with the Windows ML base principles.
-  * The feature request addresses an existing or future user problem.
-  * The feature request focuses on the enhancement of user experience and benefits a meaningful number of users.
+  * Making sure your feature request follows all of these principles up front will help the review process.
+  * Include as much information about existing or future customer problems the feature request addresses as well as how many users may benefit from this new feature.

-In cases when the required change is fixing a bug in Windows ML APIs, please fill the [bug/performance issue request](https://github.com/microsoft/onnxruntime/issues/new/choose) rather then feature request.
+Small changes such as minor issues or bugs can be addressed much quicker using the [bug/performance issue request](https://github.com/microsoft/onnxruntime/issues/new/choose) rather than feature request.

-## Start your feature request
+## Start your Feature Request

 If you'd like to contribute to Windows ML and engage with the community to get feedback, please review to the contributing [process details](https://github.com/microsoft/onnxruntime/blob/master/CONTRIBUTING.md) and submit a new feature request [here](https://github.com/microsoft/onnxruntime/issues/new/choose).